isaaccarrington/LearnPlatformEngineering/README.md

 ## The Goal

-Here is an ordered list of technical skills to gain:
+Here is a list of technical skills to gain:

-1. Competency in a programming language
+- Competency in a programming language
-1. Git
+- Git
-1. Networking (TLS, DNS)
+- Networking (TLS, DNS)
-1. Datacentre basics (racks, servers, switches)
+- Datacentre basics (racks, servers, switches)
-1. Virtualisation platform basics
+- Virtualisation platform basics
-1. Storage
+- Storage
-1. SQL
+- SQL
-1. VM basics (what is a VM, provisioning, destroying, maintaining)
+- VM basics (what is a VM, provisioning, destroying, maintaining)
-1. Operating system administration
+- Operating system administration
-1. Load balancing and scaling
+- Load balancing and scaling
-1. Continuous integration
+- Continuous integration
-1. Continuous development
+- Continuous development
-1. Security (RBAC, Least Privilege, CVEs)
+- Security (RBAC, Least Privilege, CVEs)
-1. Observability
+- Observability
-1. Monitoring and Alerting
+- Monitoring and Alerting

-## Becoming competent in a programming language
+## Step 1 - Becoming competent in a programming language

 ### Why
 Here is why you should invest in this skill and why it isn't necessarily the programming language